-This tiny video camera is great for capturing high-quality footage for your video project, including interviews, presentations, events and more.
-The camera includes all you need to record basic video (includes built-in mic) but you may want to also borrow a tripod, boom mic or other accessories.
+These little video cameras are great for capturing high-quality footage for your video project, including interviews, presentations, events and more.
+The cameras include all you need to record basic video (includes built-in mic) but you may want to also borrow a tripod, lavalier mic or other accessories.

 The webcam is quite simple- all you need is a computer or device with a USB port and software for your project.
 Simply plug in the camera and it should automatically be recognized by Windows or Mac computers.
 For best results with your project be sure to test out the camera and mics before your event or video shoot.

 There are different programs you can use for your project, including: